 Resources will be provided to volunteers, including any available notes about why the court rejected the SEA, training videos, pleadings, other pertinent materials, and mentorship will be available during the clinic.

-Veterans Legal Advice Clinic (in-person or remote)
+Veterans Legal Helpdesk (in-person or remote)

 SALSA staff and volunteer mentors are available to assist Volunteer Attorney’s who may encounter a veteran’s issue outside of their traditional practice area.